Kazill/Emart/README.md

 # Emart
-Electronic mart for both selling and buying goods
+Electronic mart for both selling and buying goods with convenience, security and trust.